crhardison/GettingAndCleaningDataCourseProject/CodeBook.md

  - The created tidy data set contains 180 rows and 68 columns

- - For more information see the README.md file for this project [link to the readme document that describes the code in greater detail]()
+ - For more information see the [README.md](https://github.com/crhardison/GettingAndCleaningDataCourseProject/blob/master/README.md) file for this project

 ##Variables